Kapil Sharma: Activism

 Sharma has been known for his efforts in promoting animal rights.
 He and the cast of Comedy Nights with Kapil appeared in a PETA campaign to promote the adoption of homeless cats and dogs.
-In July 2014, he adopted a homeless dog, a retired police dog from Mumbai.
+In July 2014, he adopted a homeless retired police dog from Mumbai.
 He has also campaigned to save tortured elephants across the country.

-Sharma was nominated in 2014 for the Swachh Bharat Abhiyan by the Indian Prime Minister Narendra Modi to spread awareness among people for cleanliness and other hygiene-related social issues.
-For his contribution towards the mission through his show, he was invited to the Rashtrapati Bhavan by President Pranab Mukherjee in September 2015 to acknowledge his contribution.
+Sharma was nominated in 2014 for the Swachh Bharat Abhiyan by the Indian Prime Minister Narendra Modi to spread awareness among the public for cleanliness and other hygiene-related social issues.
+For his contribution towards the mission through his show, he was invited to the Rashtrapati Bhavan by President Pranab Mukherjee in September 2015.